 Originator’s address, official personal document number, customer identification number or date and place of birth.

 Beneficiary’s account number, where such an account exists and is used to process the transaction.

-As soon as the regulation is adopted.
-Also, it is always good to be prepared and proactive and start speaking to Travel Rule compliance implementation providers.
+The regulation is set to be enforced by June 2024.
+However, it is always good to be prepared and proactive and start communicating with Travel Rule compliance implementation providers.

 Which regulations are applicable to the European Travel Rule?